SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups_v2_21.md

 <img src="../assets/images/v2_21/dlrs_beta_v2_21_full_calculate_page.png" width="100%" alt="DLRS Beta Full Calculate page">

-**Schedule Recalculation** - Choosing this option will take you to a page that will allow you to schedule either a full recalculation or filter the records you would like to calculate upon using a SOQL query.
+**Schedule Recalculation** - Choosing this option will take you to a page that will allow you to schedule full recalculations and also to filter the parent records for which recalculation will happen upon using a SOQL query.

 <img src="../assets/images/v2_21/dlrs_beta_v2_21_button_schedule_recalculate.png" width="50%" alt="DLRS Beta Schedule Recalculate button">